FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 # Freeze

 Freeze time for a release is defined to be a period of time where only bug fixes, Chromium minor upgrades, security issues, and privacy issues are accepted.
 Nothing that smells like a feature can be uplifted in these periods of time.
 This is important for stability reasons, localization, and making sure there's time to QA and dogfood changes.
+Note that the freeze happens while it's on Beta for now and might go into Dev channel later too.
+Freezing is a concept that is per version and not per channel.
+So since we have 3 week cycles, and since freezing is per version, a 4 week freeze would make sense one day in the future.

 ---